hbstack/theme/content/blog/tutorial/index.md

 hugo new blog/new-post/index.md
 ```

 The created content is in draft stage, you'll need to publish the content by removing the `draft` or setting the `draft` as `true` on front matter.
+Learn on on [content](https://hbstack.dev/en/docs/content/).

 ## Code Block